agude/agude.github.io/_drafts/2018-02-19-popular_names.md

 The plot shows the fraction of boys born in a specific year given one of the most popular names.
 When a name is the highest line on the chart, that name is the most popular name in America during that time.
-We can not tell which name is the second most popular in a given year because I have only included names that reach the number one spot at some point.
+We can not tell from the plot which name is the second most popular in a given year because I have only included names that reach the number one spot at some point.
 For example, William is the second most popular name in 1920, but because it never reaches the top spot it is not included in the plot.

 Using the plot we can see that the most popular boy's names are timeless; they retain the top spot for decades, and remain popular even a century later.
 They